 - Become an International Buddy for exchange students coming for 2016/17.
 Buddies help incoming exchange students transition to life at the University of Virginia.
 We are looking for motivated students who like to meet other students from different countries and help as a mentor.
 If you are interested, please contact the coordinator Madison Orlow at email@example.com to learn more about becoming an international buddy for next year.

 - Visit the Lorna Sundberg International Center to participate in a variety of free social and cultural programs, such as cooking classes, international film screenings, and art and musical performances.
 If you would like to share your international experience, the International Center would be happy to host a program for you.
 To learn more about the IC’s programs and to view upcoming events, please visit their website or contact the center at firstname.lastname@example.org.
 Sign up for the e-newsletter!

 - Attend International Education Week (IEW) events.
 A national event during November every fall, UVA will celebrate with a week of internationally-focused activities.

 - Attend a Returnee Conference.
-The second annual Lessons From Abroad: Greater DC Area Conference will be held on Saturday, October 1, 2016.
-The third annual Lessons From Abroad: Virginia Conference will be held on Saturday, February 4, 2017, at James Madison University.
+The second annual Lessons From Abroad: Greater DC Area Conference will be held in DC during the fall 2017 semester...check their website for the most up-to-date information.
+The Lessons From Abroad: Virginia Conference will be held on Saturday, February 3, 2018, at Longwood University.
 Meet other recent study abroad returnees from all over Virginia.
 Hear from dynamic and motivating keynote speakers.
 Learn how to talk about your developing global skillset in a job interview.
 Discover how you can work or study abroad after graduation.
 Network with professionals working in internationally-focused jobs.
 Stay connected to and share stories about your study abroad experience.
 Mark your calendars!